jakesgordon/javascript-state-machine/README.md

 same as the first example in this section where you simply define your own startup event.

 So you have a number of choices available to you when initializing your state machine.

+>> _IMPORTANT NOTE: if you are using the pattern described in the previous section "State Machine Classes", and wish to declare an `initial` state in this manner, you MUST use the `defer: true` attribute and manually call the starting event in your constructor function.
+This will ensure that each instance gets its own unique `current` state, rather than an (unwanted) shared `current` state on the prototype object itself._

 Handling Failures
 ======================